 Click-through rate measures the number of clicks your ad receives per 100 ad impressions.
 Basically, it allows you to see the percentage of people who click on your ads after seeing them.

-Why you should care about CTR: Click-through rate is a great metric for ad relevance as it lets you know that your ad is meeting the intent of the search query.
+Why you should care about CTR: Click-through rate lets you know if your ad is meeting the intent of the search query.
 CTR also helps you improve your quality score, which can lower your CPC, allowing you to get more from your ad spend.

 4. Conversion rate

-A number of factors go into achieving a high conversion rate, including compelling PPC ad copy, optimized landing pages, user interest, and the attractiveness of your offers.
+A number of factors go into achieving a high conversion rate, including:

 Why you should care about conversions: Every PPC ad’s goal is to get the user to take some type of action (or convert), so this metric is important for understanding your ad performance.

 By implementing a proper tracking and analytics strategy for AppDymanics, HawkSEM was able to increase its conversion rate by 20% while doubling targeted traffic.
-Find out how we did it.
+Here’s how we did it.

 5. Cost per acquisition (CPA)